IDCubed/oms-docs/sources/get_started/kickstart_oms.rst

 * installed the salt-minion package and its dependencies,
 * configured salt-minion to run in *masterless* mode (eg local, no master),
-* used salt-minion to apply a set of base states, installing git and running through some basic *first steps* to update the salt-minion with formula from the oms-salt-core and oms-salt-tcf git repositories.
+* used salt-minion to apply a set of base states, installing Git and running through some basic *first steps* to update the salt-minion with formula from the oms-salt-core and oms-salt-tcf Git repositories.
 Salt's pillar is seeded with a bootstrap.sls (from the manifest provided to oms-kickstart), and the salt-minion service re-synced to be up-to-date (after all those changes).
 * The update salt-minion was then used to install and setup the Root VRC.
-This core component on the host is based on the salt-minion already installed, the formula in the oms-salt-core and oms-salt-tcf git repositories, and reclass.
+This core component on the host is based on the salt-minion already installed, the formula in the oms-salt-core and oms-salt-tcf Git repositories, and reclass.
 * Use the Root VRC to update the host with the TCF and TCC specified in the manifest provided to oms-kickstart.
 Use *state.highstate* to provision the host with all of the services, packages, configuration, and fluff that is